jackz070/jackz070/README.md

 # 💫 About Me:
 Hello!
 My name Is Jacek, I'm a Front-end developer, a freelance photographer, a supporter of others (both professionally as an ex-mental health NGO worker and in private life), dog dad and much more.<br><br>🌸 My main focus at the moment is learning to use TypeScript with React.
-Aaaand finding my first internship or junior position in tech.<br>💬 Ask me about anything, I'm happy to try and help you out!
+Aaaand finding my first internship or junior position in tech.<br>📚 My commit number in April/May 2023 is getting sick!
+Why is that?
+The answer is Harvard's CS50x!
+A lot of coding in C, Python, SQL, JS, CSS and HTML.
+Love working on my basics! <br>💬 Ask me about anything, I'm happy to try and help you out!

 ## 🌐 Socials: